How to

 Configuring the SAML realm in kibana.yml

-There is not much configuration needed in kibana.yml.
+In Kibana we need to configure the login selector and add the newly configured SAML realm.
 To ensure you can login with normal users in case there is an issue with SAML, we also add support for the basic authentication provider to the config added to kibana.yml.
-Note that order matters, and saml should be added before basic.
-If Elasticsearch Service is used, we would update Kibana nodes user overrides configuration as per this documentation page.
+If Elasticsearch Service is used, we would update Kibana nodes user overrides configuration as per this documentation page..

 Generate metadata file for use with ADFS